NickCrews/feco3/.github/CONTRIBUTING.md

 to reject because it doesn't fit the project.

-Unless you state otherwise, all contributions will be licensed under the MIT license.
+Unless you state otherwise, all contributions will be licensed under the specified license.